Metal Case Hardening

 - Cast iron

 Ask Zion a Question About Induction Heat Treating

 We specialize in induction heat treating for unique part configurations.
 We can accommodate extreme part diameters and lengths for rolls/shafts and gears.
 Our power supplies range in size from 5 kW to 300 kW and in frequency from 1 kHz to 450 kHz.
 Zion has developed an excellent reputation as a commercial heat treating company, producing high quality, on-time work at very competitive pricing.

 Although we specialize in high volume production runs, we also have the capabilities to develop prototypes and complete process development work for parts.
 Zion Industries strictly adheres to ISO/TS16949:2009 standards.
 We pride ourselves in being one of the largest, most innovative, privately-owned induction heat treating companies in Ohio, Michigan, and North Carolina.
 For more than four decades, we continue to build an unparalleled reputation for providing innovative process solutions and utilizing state-of-the-art technology and equipment.

 Are you ready?
-Our experienced team is ready to assist you with all your induction hardening needs.
+Our experienced team is ready to explain our induction hardening process and assist you with all of your induction hardening needs.
 Request a quote today to get started.